Earning A Return With Equity Crowdfunding

 There is uncertainty when it comes to making money from any investment in a company but even more so with ones not yet listed on the stock exchange.

 This is because equity crowdfunding investments are relatively ‘illiquid’ (meaning you can't easily sell your shares) so a return can’t be made until what we call an ‘exit event’ occurs whereby you can sell your shares.
 However, high school economics teaches us that with greater risk, comes greater returns, generally.
 It’s the same principle here.
-Early-stage investing in startups is usually seen to be riskier than investing in more established businesses as there are a lot more unknowns however because you’re getting in on the ground floor, there can also be higher returns.
+Early-stage investing in startups is usually seen to be riskier than investing in more established businesses as there are a lot more unknowns however because you’re getting in on the ground floor, there has the potential to be higher returns.

 An infographic about the different ways you can earn a return on your investment with equity crowdfunding